Marcus Sedatius Severianus

+Marcus Sedatius Severianus (105–161 or 162) was a Roman senator, suffect consul, and general during the 2nd century AD, originally from Gaul.
+Severianus was a provincial governor and later a provincial consul.
+The peak of his career was as suffect consul for the nundinium of July–September 153 as the colleague of Publius Septimius Aper.
+He was governor of Cappadocia at the start of the Roman war with Parthia, during which he was convinced by the untrustworthy oracle to invade Armenia in 161.
+Sedatius committed suicide while under siege in the Armenian city of Elegeia, on the upper Euphrates.
+The legion he led was wiped out shortly after.
+He was replaced as governor of Cappadocia by Marcus Statius Priscus.

+Origins

+A Roman inscription found in modern Poitiers mentioning Severianus establishes this as his birthplace.
+The city was then known as Lemonum; it was in Roman Gaul, in an area inhabited by the Pictones.
+His Gallic origins are also briefly mentioned by Lucian of Samosata.
+Another inscription mentions that Severianus is from the tribe Quirina, which indicates that his ancestors had become Roman under either Claudius or the Flavians, like nearly all of the inhabitants of Gaul who had become Quirites during the 1st century.

+Family

+Severinus' full pedigree was: Marcus Sedatius C. f. [i.e. Gaii filius] Severianus Iulius Acer Metillius Nepos Rufinus Ti.
+Rutilianus Censor.
+The transliteration of his name into Ancient Greek was: Μ. Σηδάτιος Σεουηριανὸς;

 The power of Severianus' wealthy family, the Sedatii, came from trade and commerce.
 The Sedatii depended on the Loire river, and were known to have had interests in Ostia, the port of Rome.
 The social and political rise of the Sedatii illustrates the decline of the aristocratic Iulii who had been the leading class in Roman Gaul since the time of the Julio-Claudian dynasty, the first dynasty of Roman emperors.
 The possible marriage of Severianus' father to Julia Rufina may have been a way of confirming the association between winemakers and land owners in Gaul.

 Severianus is known to have had at least one son, Marcus Sedatius Severus Julius Reginus Gallus.
 All that is known of his son's career is that he was the patron of a college in Ostia.
 The name Julius Reginus probably came to him from his mother, Severianus' wife.
 It has been suggested that Severianus was adopted by his father-in-law.
 If true, this would mean that Sevarianus inherited the name from his mother.